tensorflow/tensorflow/tensorflow/compiler/mlir/tfr/README.md

 Like the op kernels, the op composition can be pre-compiled to the backend IR so the decomposition can be invoked at runtime.
-A Python [define_op_template.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/mlir/tfr/define_op_template.py) file is provided as an example to build composite ops in the users project directory.
+A Python [define_op_template.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/mlir/tfr/define_op_template.py) file is provided as an example to build composite ops in the user's project directory.
 All the targets required to build the new ops are created by the following target: